nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/Browsers.md

 To enable Site Isolation enterprise wide:
 1. Download the latest Chrome [Group Policy templates](https://dl.google.com/dl/edgedl/chrome/policy/policy_templates.zip).
-1. Extract the zipe file.
+1. Extract the zip file.
 1. Copy the **chrome.admx** and **google.admx** files to **C:\Windows\PolicyDefinitions** and copy the **chrome.adml** and **google.adml** files to **C:\Windows\PolicyDefinitions\en-us** on your Active Directory Domain Controller or to your [Group Policy Central Store](https://support.microsoft.com/en-us/help/3087759) location.
 1. Open the Group Policy Management Console, navigate to the location containing the Group Policy object (GPO) that will contain the Site Isolation policy, and then click **Edit**.
 1. In the console tree under **Computer Configuration**, expand the **Administrative Templates** folder, and then expand the **Google Chrome** folder.